guangzhengli/guangzhengli.github.io/content/blog/how-to-create-your-blog-for-free-in-10min.md

 ---
 title: How to create your blog for free in 10min
 date: 2022-08-01
-tags: ["hugo", "theme ladder", "Tutorial", "GitHub Pages"]
+tags: ["hugo", "ladder", "Tutorial", "GitHub Pages"]
-series: ["how to create your own blog"]
+series: ["how to create your blog"]
 featured: true
 ---